sagar-sankadal/zepto-_sql_project/README.md

-### 3.Data Exploration
+### 3. Data Exploration

-1.Counted the total number of records in the dataset 2.Viewed a sample of the dataset to understand structure and content 3.Checked for null values across all columns 4.Identified distinct product categories available in the dataset 5.Compared in-stock vs out-of-stock product counts 6.Detected products present multiple times, representing different SKUs
+1. Counted the total number of records in the dataset
+2. Viewed a sample of the dataset to understand structure and content
+3. Checked for null values across all columns
+4. Identified distinct product categories available in the dataset
+5. Compared in-stock vs out-of-stock product counts
+6. Detected products present multiple times, representing different SKUs

-### 4.Data Cleaning
+### 4. Data Cleaning

-1.Identified and removed rows where MRP or discounted selling price was zero 2.Converted mrp and discountedSellingPrice from paise to rupees for consistency and readability
+1. Identified and removed rows where MRP or discounted selling price was zero
+2. Converted mrp and discountedSellingPrice from paise to rupees for consistency and readability

-### 5.Business Insights
+### 5. Business Insights

-1.Found top 10 best-value products based on discount percentage 2.Identified high-MRP products that are currently out of stock 3.Estimated potential revenue for each product category 4.Filtered expensive products (MRP > ₹500) with minimal discount 5.Ranked top 5 categories offering highest average discounts 6.Calculated price per gram to identify value-for-money products 7.Grouped products based on weight into Low, Medium, and Bulk categories 8.Measured total inventory weight per product category
+1. Found top 10 best-value products based on discount percentage
+2. Identified high-MRP products that are currently out of stock
+3. Estimated potential revenue for each product category
+4. Filtered expensive products (MRP > ₹500) with minimal discount
+5. Ranked top 5 categories offering highest average discounts
+6. Calculated price per gram to identify value-for-money products
+7. Grouped products based on weight into Low, Medium, and Bulk categories
+8. Measured total inventory weight per product category